haradakunihiko/react-confirm/README.md

 # react-confirm
 Small library which makes your Dialog component callable.

 This library does not provide any view component.
-Just adds a functionality to be callable like `window.confirm`.
+Just adds a callable functionality to your Dialog component like `window.confirm`.

 In the [example](https://github.com/haradakunihiko/react-confirm/tree/master/example), [react-bootstrap](https://react-bootstrap.github.io/components.html#modals) and [material-ui](http://www.material-ui.com/#/components/dialog) are used with.

 [![npm version](https://badge.fury.io/js/react-confirm.svg)](https://badge.fury.io/js/react-confirm)

 ## Motivation
  React is great.
 And I respect the concept to render the view reactively only by it's state.
-However, it easily becomes really complex to manage all states which are only needed just temporarily like confirmation dialog.
+However, it easily becomes too complex to manage all temporary states like confirmation dialog.
 The question is...
 Is it worth to manage them inside your app?
 I guess the answer is not always yes.

 ## What you can do
  With this library,